-XMEGA A3 devices have four Hi-Res Extensions that each can be enabled for each Timer/Counters pair on PORTC, PORTD, PORTE and PORTF.
-The notation of these are HIRESC, HIRESD, HIRESE and HIRESF, respectively.
+XMEGA A4 devices have three Hi-Res Extensions that each can be enabled for each Timer/Counters pair on PORTC, PORTD and PORTE.
+The notation of these are HIRESC, HIRESD and HIRESE, respectively.

-18. RTC - Real-Time Counter
+18. RTC - 16-bit Real-Time Counter